 On 1 September 2021, the following personnel groups previously covered by KVTES will be covered by the SOTE agreement:

 - personnel mentioned in KVTES appendix 3 (in Finnish) (mainly those who do nursing work in health care settings, and health care professionals who supervise aforementioned work)

-- personnel mentioned in KVTES appendix 4 (in Finnish) (social services personnel, basic social welfare and health care services personnel, and personnel working within the supply of medicines)
+- personnel mentioned in KVTES appendix 4 (in Finnish) (social services personnel, basic health and social services personnel, and personnel working within the supply of medicines)

-- groups in aforementioned appendices 3 and 4 not included in wage determination, such as psychologists, speech and nutritional therapists, research personnel in hospitals, nursing instructors and personnel working in the social welfare and health care sector with the word “service” at the beginning of their occupational title, such as service coordinators
+- groups in aforementioned appendices 3 and 4 not included in wage determination, such as psychologists, speech and nutritional therapists, research personnel in hospitals, nursing instructors and personnel working in the health and social services sector with the word “service” at the beginning of their occupational title, such as service coordinators

-- social welfare and health care supervisors not included in wage determination, such as department heads and social services planners
+- health and social services supervisors not included in wage determination, such as department heads and social services planners

 - hospital caretakers and institutional cleaners at hospitals, subject to the KVTES appendix 4 or 8

 Who else will be covered by the SOTE agreement?

 Persons who comply with provisions in other KVTES appendices will be covered by the SOTE agreement if over 50% of their work involves health and social services duties.